-Colleagues and friends established this award in honor and memory of Dr. Roger C. Pearson (1946-1993) for the contributions he made to plant pathology.
+Colleagues and friends established this grant in honor and memory of Dr. Roger C. Pearson (1946-1993) for the contributions he made to plant pathology.

 Roger C. Pearson